Yan-Oliveira/doc-fao/content/advanced-escalations.rst

 Advanced Escalations
 ====================

 This feature add-on makes your escalation management more flexible and adjusts it according to your customers or to different service level agreements.
-Escalation types defined in OTRS, such as *First Response Time*, *Update Time*, and *Solution Time*, can be enhanced by creating new types and defining your own names and properties.
+Escalation types defined in **OTRS**, such as *First Response Time*, *Update Time*, and *Solution Time*, can be enhanced by creating new types and defining your own names and properties.

-The *Ticket Escalation Types* option in the Admin section of OTRS enables you to define when escalations should:
+The *Ticket Escalation Types* option in the administrator interface enables you to define when escalations should:

 - start,
 - stop,